mine-cetinkaya-rundel/datafest/README.md

 - R scripts and R Markdown documents for parsing sign-up data collected via Google Forms.
 - R Markdown documents for communicating information to participants, consultants, and judges.

+## Questions / comments?

+Don't hesitate to send an email to [mine@stat.duke.edu](mailto:mine@stat.duke.edu) with any questions about DataFest.